Provider contracts toolkit

 Digital Social Care Records (DSCR)

-Digital Social Care Records (DSCR) Programme Closure & Ongoing Support
+Digital Social Care Records (DSCR) Programme – Closure & Final Payments

-The Digital Social Care Records (DSCR) programme officially ended on 31st March 2025.
-As a result, no further funding is available to providers at this time.
+The Digital Social Care Records (DSCR) programme officially concluded on 31 March 2025.
+Throughout the programme, funding was made available to help care providers implement DSCR systems.

 Gina Trimble – Provider Liaison Manager